 - Additional Domestic Sample - The sample collected may have another sample number, but it must be flagged as an "ADD" Sample and the original sample number referenced in the "Related Sample" block on the Collection Record.

 Reconditioning Samples - These are taken from lots reconditioned under a Decree or other agreement to bring the lots into compliance with the law.
 The sample is taken to determine if reconditioning was satisfactorily performed.
 These samples should be submitted as Official Samples.

 Food Standards (FS) samples are collected to provide information on which to base Food Standards.
-Sample integrity is maintained the same as Official Samples.
+Sample integrity is maintained in the same manner as Official Samples.